-It is important for you to educate and inform your Patient Advocate about your preferences, values, wishes, and goals.
-You can give general instructions, specific instructions, or a combination of both.
+It is important for you to educate and inform your Patient Advocate(s) about your preferences, values, wishes, and goals.
+Your advance directive can include general instructions, specific instructions, or a combination of both.

-It is also important for your Patient Advocate to know any particular concerns you have about medical treatment, especially any treatment you would refuse or want stopped.
-It is important to understand that under Michigan law, your Patient Advocate can only make a decision to refuse or stop life-sustaining treatment if you have clearly given him or her specific permission to make that decision (see: Specific Instructions to My Patient Advocate).
+It is also important for your Patient Advocate(s) to know any particular concerns you have about medical treatment, especially any treatment you would refuse or want stopped.
+It is important to understand that under Michigan law, your Patient Advocate can only make a decision to refuse or stop life-sustaining treatment if you have clearly given him or her specific permission in your Advance Directive to make that decision (see: Specific Instructions to My Patient Advocate).